 If a teacher leaves mid-year, the workflow doesn't break.
 Forms are reassigned, and the process keeps moving.

 Richland One and Kyrene are different districts with different challenges.
-But they were both running the same playbook: patching critical processes with manual effort and tools that were never built for the job.
-They are both proof that, eventually, the patches stop holding.
-If your district is still running high-stakes workflows on email and spreadsheets, these are the reminders worth paying attention to:
+But they were both running the same playbook: patching together critical processes with manual effort and tools that were never built for the job.

 Ultimately, districts don’t need more tools and stopgaps.
-They need one system that’s built for the way schools actually operate—one that’s supportive, secure, visible, and reliable enough that compliance doesn’t depend on any one person to hold it all together.
+They need one system that’s built for the way schools actually operate — one that’s supportive, secure, visible, and reliable enough that compliance doesn’t depend on any one person to hold it all together.

 Want to see what this looks like in practice?
 Explore how other schools are approaching it or schedule a quick walkthrough to see how it could work in your environment.